covit2019/analysis_codes/README.md

 And the following files are created as the output.
 + CM.png : a heatmap of Kendall's tau
-+ paths_sorted_by_variance.csv : CCC and VaR(CCC) for all paths sorted by order of VaR(CCC)
++ paths_sorted_by_variance.csv : CCC and VaR(CCC) for all paths sorted by order descending order of VaR(CCC)

-To obtain the feature importance by Random Forst for comparison.
+Next, please run the script as follows to obtain the feature importance by Random Forst for comparison.
-Please run the script as follows

     > python ./rf_for_Iris.py

 Then the importance of features will be printed on the standard output.
-To make the comparison plots, you can run the script as follows
+Also, you can run the script as follows to make the comparison plot

     > python ./compare_importance.py